Learning Rules from Rewards: Introduction

-To make a prediction the agent traverses the tree corresponding to each action according to the relations present in the state until it reaches a leaf.
-The predicted q-value can then be used to select an action and can be updated according to \cref{eq:1}.
-At the beginning of the learning process, all the trees have a single leaf.
-At this stage, the q-value represents the overall value of the action in the environment.
-All state-action trees consider the same initial set of candidate relations to grow new leafs.
-As the agent interacts with the environment, each state-action tree keeps track of the current number of visits to the candidate relation, $n$, the mean, $\mu_n$, and the scaled variance, $J_n = \sigma^2_n \cdot n$, of the q-values produced at each time step, as well as the same statistics for all potential partitions induced by the candidate (i.e., \texttt{true} and \texttt{false} for logical partitions and \texttt{more}, \texttt{same} and \texttt{less} for comparative ones).
-These statistics are calculated incrementally according to \cref{eq:2,eq:3} (for derivations see \citeNP{finch2009incremental})\footnote{The implementation described by \citeA{Driessens2004PhD} uses the sum of squared q-values to calculate the variance, however, this can be numerically unstable.}:
+At the beginning of the learning process all the trees have a single leaf.
+At this stage, the Q-value represents the overall value of the action in the environment.
+All state-action trees consider the same initial set of candidate relations to grow new leaves.
+As the agent interacts with the environment, each state-action tree keeps track of the current number of visits to the candidate relation, $n$, the mean, $\mu_n$, and the scaled variance, $J_n = \sigma^2_n \cdot n$, of the Q-values produced at each time step, as well as the same statistics for all potential partitions induced by the candidate (i.e., \texttt{true} and \texttt{false} for logical partitions and \texttt{more}, \texttt{same} and \texttt{less} for comparative ones).
+These statistics are calculated incrementally\footnote{The implementation described by \cite{Driessens2004PhD} uses the sum of squared Q-values to calculate the variance; however, this can be numerically unstable.} according to \autoref{eq:2} and \autoref{eq:3}: